Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related: Introduction

 \section{Introduction}

-Minimal Polynomial Extrapolation (MPE) of Cabay and Jackson \cite{Cabay:1976:PEM} and Reduced Rank Extrapolation (RRE) of Kaniel and Stein \cite{Kaniel:1974:LSA}, Eddy \cite{Eddy:1979:ELV}, and Me{\u{s}}ina \cite{Mesina:1977:CAI} are two polynomial methods of convergence acceleration for sequences of vectors.\footnote{The formulations of RRE given in Kaniel and Stein \cite{Kaniel:1974:LSA} and Me{\u{s}}ina \cite{Mesina:1977:CAI} are essentially the same, but they are entirely different from that in Eddy \cite{Eddy:1979:ELV}.
+(MPE) of Cabay and Jackson \cite{Cabay:1976:PEM} and {\em Reduced Rank Extrapolation} (RRE) of Kaniel and Stein \cite{Kaniel:1974:LSA}, Eddy \cite{Eddy:1979:ELV}, and Me{\u{s}}ina \cite{Mesina:1977:CAI} are two polynomial methods of {\em convergence acceleration} or {\em extrapolation} for sequences of vectors.\footnote{The formulations of RRE given in Kaniel and Stein \cite{Kaniel:1974:LSA} and Me{\u{s}}ina \cite{Mesina:1977:CAI} are essentially the same, but they are entirely different from that in Eddy \cite{Eddy:1979:ELV}.
 The mathematical equivalence of the different formulations is shown in Smith, Ford, and Sidi in \cite{Smith:1987:EMV}.} They have been used successfully in different areas of science and engineering in accelerating the convergence of sequences that arise, for example, from application of fixed-point iterative schemes to large and sparse linear or nonlinear systems of equations.

-These methods and others were reviewed by Smith, Ford, and Sidi \cite{Smith:1987:EMV} and, more recently, by Sidi \cite{Sidi:2012:RTV}.
+These methods and others were reviewed by Smith, Ford, and Sidi \cite{Smith:1987:EMV}, Sidi, Ford, and Smith \cite{Sidi:1986:ACV} and, more recently, by Sidi \cite{Sidi:2012:RTV}.
 Their convergence and stability properties were analyzed in the papers by Sidi \cite{Sidi:1986:CSP}, \cite{Sidi:1994:CIR}, Sidi and Bridger \cite{Sidi:1988:CSA}, and Sidi and Shapira \cite{Sidi:1991:UBC}, \cite{Sidi:1998:UBC}.
 Their connection with known Krylov subspace methods for the solution of linear systems of equations was explored in Sidi \cite{Sidi:1988:EVP}.
 In Ford and Sidi \cite{Ford:1988:RAV}, they were shown to satisfy certain interesting recursion relations.
 Efficient algorithms for their implementation that are stable numerically and economical computationally and storagewise were designed in Sidi \cite{Sidi:1991:EIM}.
-Finally, Chapter 4 of the book by Brezinski and Redivo Zaglia \cite{Brezinski:1991:EMT} is devoted completely to vector extrapolation methods and their various properties.
+Finally, Chapter 4 of the book by Brezinski and Redivo Zaglia \cite{Brezinski:1991:EMT} is devoted completely to vector extrapolation methods (including MPE and RRE) and their various properties.